 Unit & Automated Testing

 What is the extent of your test coverage?
 What is the general culture on your team around testing?
-When new and existing code is covered with unit tests, it reduces the likelihood of introducing regression errors into the main branch.
+When new and existing code is covered with unit tests, it reduces the likelihood of introducing regressions into the main branch.

 Automation